standard-for-public-code/standard-for-public-code/standards/advertise-maturity.md

+---
+order: 14
+---
 # Developing, maturing and maintaining codebases

 ## Measure

-- A codebase MUST be versioned
+* A codebase MUST be versioned
-- A codebase that is not yet ready to be used MUST be labled accordingly with whether it is a
+* A codebase that is not yet ready to be used MUST be labeled accordingly with whether it is a
-    - Prototype: to test the look and feel as well as to proof the concept of the technical possibilities internally
+    * Prototype: to test the look and feel as well as to proof the concept of the technical possibilities internally
-    - Alpha: to do guided tests with a limited set of users
+    * Alpha: to do guided tests with a limited set of users
-    - Beta: to open up testing to a larger section of the general public to test for instance if the codebase works at scale
+    * Beta: to open up testing to a larger section of the general public to test for instance if the codebase works at scale
-    - Pre-release version: ready to be release but not formally having passed all the approval steps
+    * Pre-release version: ready to be release but not formally having passed all the approval steps
-- A codebase SHOULD contain a log of changes from version to version
+* A codebase SHOULD contain a log of changes from version to version

 ## What this does

+Clearly signifying the maturity of a codebase helps others to decide whether to reuse the project, invest or contribute to it.

 ## What this doesn’t do